uberllama/api_presenter/README.md

 end
 ```

-Presenters have three opt-in methods:
+Presenters can define three opt-in methods:

-* `associations_map` The business-dictated includable resources for the ActiveRecord model (`Post`, in this case).
-Consists of the model name as key and traversal required to preload/load them.
+* `associations_map` Associated resources that you would like to be includable with the primary collection.
+Consists of the model name as key and the traversal required to preload/load them.
 In most cases, the value of `associations` will correspond directly to associations on the primary model.
 * `policy_methods` A list of Pundit policy methods to resolve for the primary collection if policies are requested.
-* `policy_associations` Additional records to preload in order to optimize policies that must traverse asscoiations.
+* `policy_associations` Additional associations to preload in order to optimize policies that must traverse asscoiations.

 ### 2. Enable your controllers

-Your presentable collection can be an `ActiveRecord::Relation`, an array of records, or even a single record.
-Just call `present` on it from your controller action.
-The preloads will be performed, and the included collections/policies will be available in the `@presenter` instance variable.

-The following configurable querystring params are used by the supplied controller concern's `present` method:

-* `count [Boolean]` Pass true if you just want a count of the primary collection
-* `policies [Boolean]` Pass true if you want to resolve policies for the primary collection records
-* `include [String, Array]` A comma-delimited list or array of collection names (camelCase or under_scored) to include with the primary collection
+Include the supplied controller concern at your `ApplicationController` level, or on a specific controller.
+This concern provides the `present` method, which can be called on an `ActiveRecord::Relation`, an array of records, or even a single record (preloading of associated collections is only performed for relations).

 ```ruby
 class ApplicationController